mjfrigaard/sharing-your-work/manuscript/chapter3.md

 ### Synchronize RStudio and Git/Github

 The online resource [Happy Git and GitHub for the useR](http://happygitwithr.com/) has all in the information you will need for connecting RStudio and Git/Github.
-I repeat some of that information below (with copious screen shots).
+I repeat some of that information below (with copious screenshots).

 Go to *Tools* > *Global Options* > ...